maxxiimo/the-front-end-manifesto/appendices.md

 ### Mobylette and jQuery Mobile

-One of the quickest and simplest solutions to deliver mobile views is Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.
+One of the quickest and simplest solutions to deliver mobile views is Tiago Scolari's [mobylette][] gem with [jQuery Mobile][jQuery Mobile Home] for our user interface.
 Here are the steps you will follow to implement this solution:

 **Step 1:** Copy all the [base-mobile][] files from the mobylette folder and place them into their corresponding directories, i.e. *stylesheets/mobile* files go in *stylesheets/mobile* in your application.